bjorncole/pyMBE/README.md

-# SysML v2 Semantics
+# PyMBE

 A project to experiment with and validate semantics for `KerML` and `SysML v2`.
+Running core semantics and interpreting models is a foundational capability for any modeling software.

 # Get set up...